Featured Image: Wall Street Journal

 A lot of online platforms such as Gaysi, Gaylaxy, Queer Ink etc. have managed to help a lot of queer people all around by giving them a proper platform to interact and socialize, to voice their thoughts and opinions.

-There seems to be a ray of hope for the LGBTQIA+ community but it still requires a lot of work.
-Schools, colleges, and workplaces need to include more courses where LGBTQIA+ rights are highlighted — where they can be educated properly about gay people, lesbians, transgender people etc.
+There seems to be a ray of hope for the LGBTQ+ community but it still requires a lot of work.
+Schools, colleges, and workplaces need to include more courses where LGBTQ+ rights are highlighted — where they can be educated properly about gay people, lesbians, transgender people etc.